build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ## Work in small batches deployed regularly

-A team I worked on wasted two weeks trying to stabilize software in January after a release freeze between Christmas and New Year's.
-The launch freeze was a request from the management team to minimize the risk of customers experiencing a service interruption during such, as they said, an important time of the year.
+A team I worked on wasted two weeks trying to stabilize software in January after a release freeze during December.
+The launch freeze was a request from the management team to minimize the risk of customers experiencing a service interruption during such, as they said, an "important time" of the year (Christmas and New Year's).

 That January was not a good start to the year for the team and neither for the customers.
 There were so many service disruptions, the planning for that quarter was compromised due to the unexpected workload, and job satisfaction dropped dramatically during that period.